The (not so secret) secret every boxer knows about losing weight

 The other important aspect of improving your fitness for weight loss is that the fitter you are, the harder and longer you can work out for which means you will be able to burn more calories per session.

-Now that we know how to calculate the calorie target we now need to know how to calculate your calorie intake, also known as nutrition.
+Now that we know how to calculate your calorie target and calories burned you also need to know how to calculate your calorie intake, also known as nutrition.
 Nutrition is actually the most important aspect of losing weight.
 So important in fact that around 80% of your results will come from having the correct diet.
 As the saying goes, ‘you can’t out train a bad diet’.

 There is one other very special secret weapon that professional boxers have when it comes to losing weight.
 To find out what that is please click of the following link: